ZennerIoT/ex_audit/README.md

   import Ecto.Changeset

   schema "versions" do
+    # The patch in Erlang External Term Format
     field :patch, ExAudit.Type.Patch

+    # supports UUID and other types as well
     field :entity_id, :integer

+    # name of the table the entity is in
     field :entity_schema, :string

+    # type of the action that has happened to the entity (created, updated, deleted)
     field :action, ExAudit.Type.Action

+    # when has this happened
     field :recorded_at, :utc_datetime

     # custom fields